zerodine/angular-restclient/README.md

 #angular-restclient
-An angularJS rest client with ORM
+A work-in-progress AngularJS rest client with ORM

 ##Install
 ```sh